-De Quervain's disease is swelling and inflammation of the tendons and the tendon sheath on the thumb side of the wrist.
+De Quervain's tenosynovitis is swelling and inflammation of the tendons and the tendon sheath on the thumb side of the wrist.

 Symptoms may include swelling, a grating feeling in the wrist, and pain and weakness along the thumb, wrist, and forearm.
 Pain increases with activities such as lifting or pouring.